nilu369A/C-Projects/README.md

 # C-Projects

-<h3> I am going to upload all the basic projects in this repositori I am creating in my c journey </h3>
+<h3> I am going to upload all the basic projects in this repositori, I am gonna create in my c journey </h3>

 <h4>1.
 Guess game ---></h4>